-Here is a quick summary by application updated in July 2016 to reflect i-Tree version 6 tool use outside the United States.
+Here is a summary of i-Tree applications updated in April 2021 to reflect i-Tree 2021 suite tool use and limitations outside the United States.

-i-Tree Canopy is a great online tool for international users and has been used successfully by users outside the States interested in estimating canopy cover.
-Canopy does not require software installation and can be accessed and used from the i-Tree website.
-A user can now define their project area within the application using a Google Map interface or by uploading a compatible ESRI shapefile of an area of interest.
-Ecosystem service estimates for pollution and carbon are limited to being based on U.S. information.
+i-Tree Canopy is an online tool available for international users interested in estimating canopy cover.
+Canopy does not require software installation and can be used directly from the i-Tree website.
+A user can define their project area using a Google Map interface or by uploading a compatible ESRI shapefile of an area of interest.
+Ecosystem service estimates for pollution, carbon and hydrology are limited because they are based on U.S. locations.
+Canopy v7.1 has been adapted for the U.K. and Sweden to provide ecosystem services.
+See available Canopy instructional videos to learn more https://www.itreetools.org/support/reso ... o-learning or visit the online application https://canopy.itreetools.org/index.php

 i-Tree Streets is not recommended for use outside the United States.
 Benefit calculations for this program are based on regionally specific tree growth measurements, hourly climate and air pollution concentration data, and building construction information for U.S. climate zones.
 Because these factors can vary a great deal from region-to-region, let alone continent-to-continent, users only obtain reliable results when using data from the climate zone where the tree resource is located.
 Ultimately, international users will have to decide if the assumptions and limitations of applying Streets abroad will meet their objectives.

-i-Tree Storm, the Storm Damage Assessment Protocol can be adapted for use outside the U.S. as there are no regional data involved, the user can switch from English to metric units, and local personnel can enter field data and print reports without problem.
+i-Tree Storm, the Storm Damage Assessment Protocol is a legacy utility and can be considered for use outside the U.S. as there are no regional data involved, the user can switch from English to metric units.

-i-Tree Vue is not applicable outside the U.S as it requires NLCD imagery files only available in the U.S.
+i-Tree Vue is a legacy application not applicable outside the U.S , and no longer available in the i-Tree2021 suite

 Section for general i-Tree questions on installation, system requirements, registration, international use, etc.